umdenes100/VisionSystemSim/README.md

 ## Setup ##
 To run the Vision System Simulator, you will need four things:
 1. The Arduino IDE, available [here](https://www.arduino.cc/en/Main/Software#download).
 Follow the instructions on the website to download the IDE.
 2. The Arduino Library that interfaces with the simulator.
 You will use this library to control the simulated OSV.
 It comes with an example sketch to get you started.
 To download the library, go to [this Github repository](https://github.com/umdenes100/SimulatorArduinoLibrary) and click on the green button that says 'Clone or Download', then click 'Download ZIP'.
 Open the Arduino IDE and install the library by going to Sketch > Include Library > Add .ZIP Library and selecting the downloaded file.
+Note: You can also download the library from the ENES100 Portal on ELMS if you prefer.
 3. An Arduino board and USB cable.
 Your instructor will provide these materials to you.
 4. The VisionSystemSimulator Application.
 Download the application by following [these instructions](https://github.com/umdenes100/VisionSystemSimulatorInstallers/blob/master/README.md) for your operating system.